 If a company can derive greater value from one of the activities in the Value Chain, they will be able to beat the competition, creating greater value for the shareholder and customer.
-For example: A business might have access to cheaper raw materials (Inbound Logistics), use a more efficient manufacturing process (Operations) or reduce transport and storage costs (Outbound Logistics).
+For example, a business might have access to cheaper raw materials (Inbound Logistics), use a more efficient manufacturing process (Operations) or reduce transport and storage costs (Outbound Logistics).
 These primary activities are in turn supported by a number of secondary activities such as HR Management and Technology.
-A business is able to gain a competitive advantage by analyzing each activity in the chain, benchmarking the activity against the competition, improving processes, providing better differentiation and reducing costs.
+The business is able to gain a competitive advantage by analyzing each activity in the chain, benchmarking the activity against the competition, improving processes, providing better differentiation and reducing costs.

 Enterprise Architect is able to link each activity in the Value Chain to support documentation, including budgets and benchmark results.
 The ability to link to competitors' websites and web based market information extends the power of the Value Chain beyond a traditional text based model.

 - Create a new Package called 'Value Chain'